nocomplexity/codeaudit/docs/codeauditcommands.md

 Commands:
-  overview             Reports Complexity and statistics per Python file from a directory. directoryscan        Reports potential security issues for all Python files found in a directory. filescan             Reports potential security issues for a single Python file. modulescan           Reports module information per file. checks               Creates an HTML report of all implemented security checks. version              Prints the module version.
+  overview             Reports Complexity and statistics per Python file from a directory. filescan             Scans Python files or directories(packages) for vulnerabilities and reports potential issues. modulescan           Reports module vulnerability information. checks               Creates an HTML report of all implemented security checks. version              Prints the module version.
 Or use codeaudit [-v] [--v] [-version] or [--version].